atdyck/ACKS-HFH/Chapter03.md

 **Horse, Light**: A light horse can carry its normal load of 20 stone and move at 240' per turn.
 A light horse can carry its maximum load of 40 stone and move at 120' per turn.
 Light horses are trained for riding or war.
 Historical examples include the medieval palfrey and jennet (riding horse), medieval rouncey (warhorse), and Mongolian and Turkoman horse.

 **Horse, Medium**: A medium horse can carry its normal load of 30 stone and move at 180' per turn.
 A medium horse can carry its maximum load of 60 stone and move at up to 90' per turn.
 Medium horses are trained for draft, riding, or war.
 Historical examples include the medieval hackney (draft or riding horse), medieval courser (warhorse), and Sarmatian medium horse.

+**Horsetail:** Horsetail, also known as snake grass, is an healing herb that slows bleeding and promotes clotting.
+A character with Healing proficiency can use a poultice of horsetail to treat the wounds of an unconscious and possibly mortally wounded patient (with 0 hit points or fewer).
+Used in this manner, it provides an additional +2 bonus to the patient’s 1d20 roll on the Mortal Wounds table.
+A character with two ranks of Healing proficiency can use a poultice of horsetail to delay death with a proficiency throw of 18+ (one attempt per patient).
+A character with three ranks of Healing proficiency can use a poultice of horsetail to delay death with a proficiency throw of 14+.
+Applying the poultice takes 1 round (10 seconds).
+Cost: 15gp

 **Hut**: A hut is a 10' square building with an earthen floor and thatched roof.
 Serfs, unskilled laborers, and other working poor generally live in such homely dwellings.